 The bleak and savage country and the primitive conditions of life fascinated his imagination; the hardy men who were his companions gripped his affections and held them.
 The “women-folk” in Maine joined their husbands and took charge of Elkhorn and for two years, made a home where the days passed in a round of manly endeavor and simple-hearted fellowship that in the memory of all who were a part of it lingered as a kind of pastoral idyll.

 Working on the round-up, riding for days on end after stray cattle, hunting over the bare prairies and up the rugged peaks, Theodore Roosevelt won, at last, the strength of body he had set out to gain 15 years before.
 He won much else as well — an understanding of the common man and of the West, a deeper appreciation of the meaning of democracy, a revived interest in life.
-His career as a ranchman came to an end in the autumn of 1886, when he went East to accept the Republican nomination for Mayor of New York City.
+His career as a ranchman ended in the autumn of 1886 when he went East to accept the Republican nomination for Mayor of New York City.
 In the mayoral contest, he was defeated by Abram S. Hewitt, the Democratic candidate.
 That same year, he married Edith Kermit Carow, and the couple would have five children, in addition to his daughter by his first wife.

-In 1889, he was appointed to the United States Civil Service Commission by President Benjamin Harrison and was retained in that position by President Grover Cleveland.
+In 1889, President Benjamin Harrison appointed him to the United States Civil Service Commission and retained in that position by President Grover Cleveland.
 He resigned in 1895 to become president of the police board of New York City, and by his reorganization of the department in the interests of honesty and efficiency, he won national fame.